AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 | [STAPS](https://arxiv.org/abs/2305.04574) | Combine SABR's small input box with TAPS's feature-space attack | Both approximations remove the full-region upper-bound guarantee |
 | [MTL-IBP](https://arxiv.org/abs/2305.13991) | Blend an adversarial loss with an IBP certified loss | The blend has no general upper-bound guarantee when the adversarial term has positive weight |

+The mechanics become easier to remember once we state the bet behind each method.

-SABR, short for **Small Adversarial Bounding Regions**, changes the region sent through the bound propagator.
+**SABR bets that the attack found the hard neighborhood.** SABR, short for **Small Adversarial Bounding Regions**, first uses PGD to decide where bounding effort should go.
 For April, it would search the radius-$0.24$ square for a hard point, draw a smaller square around that point, and run IBP on the smaller square.
-The resulting IBP bound is sound for the selected square.
-Its role in training is an unsound proxy for the original full square.
+The working intuition is that a strong attack may reach the neighborhood of the true worst-case point even when it does not find that point exactly.
+The local box can then cover the most relevant neighborhood while its smaller width makes the IBP bound tighter.
+The bound is sound for that local box; the box may omit the true worst-case region of the original square.

-TAPS changes where bounding ends and attack-based search begins.
-It splits the network into a feature extractor and a classifier.
-IBP carries the full input region through the feature extractor, producing a box of possible hidden features.
-Projected gradient descent then searches that box for hard inputs to the classifier.
-STAPS applies both choices: a small adversarial input box and a feature-space attack.
+**TAPS lets two approximation errors pull in opposite directions.** It splits the network into a feature extractor and a classifier.
+IBP carries the full input region through the feature extractor and produces a box containing every hidden feature vector that the true network can produce.
+Because this box can also contain spurious feature vectors, its largest classifier loss may be too high relative to the true network.
+PGD then searches inside the box, but may miss the box's hardest feature vector and return a loss that is too low for that box.
+TAPS aims for these upward and downward errors to offset partly, yielding a useful approximation of the true worst-case loss.
+Their sizes need not match, so the result has no guaranteed side relative to the exact loss.

+**STAPS combines the two bets.** It first selects SABR's small input box and then applies TAPS's feature-space search.
+The attack chooses a locally hard input region, and TAPS's search then aims to keep the resulting training signal precise.

 Multi-task learning with IBP (MTL-IBP) makes the interpolation explicit: